azurenekowo/tsdaucap-scraper/readme.md

 **A:** For fun, but I would say it was for analytical, educational and demonstrational purposes.
 On a more serious note, I think this shouldn't stress the servers in any noticable or impactful/harmful way.

+## TODOs
+ - [x] CSV output, sanitized bad/empty responses
+ - [ ] Automatically detects and skip gaps of empty entries in order to save bandwith
+ - [ ] CAPTCHA bypass for [tsdaucap](https://tsdaucap.hanoi.gov.vn).
+This requires an open browser to scrape the CAPTCHA image to even process it.
+I will study how does the CAPTCHA generate and are checked for each query later on.

 ## Other Things
 Contributions are welcomed.
 If you have any ideas or improvements, how about submitting a pull request?
 I made this after I passed the exam, by the way.